xsa-dev/SecureFinAI_Contest_2025/docs/index.markdown

 ## Introduction

-As artificial intelligence (AI) continues to advance rapidly, more and more AI agents are being developed and applied to various financial tasks, such as trading agents [1,2,3], search agents [4], and regulatory reporting agents [5].
-The FinAI Contest 2025 aims to encourage the development of advanced financial agents through [financial reinforcement learning (FinRL)](https://berylventures.com/spotlights) and LLM fine-tuning, and benchmark their performance across different financial tasks.
+As AI continues to advance at a fast pace, more FinAI agents are being developed for the finance sector, such as [FinRL trading agents](https://berylventures.com/spotlights) [1,2,3], FinGPT agents [4,5] with multimodal capabilities [6], and regulatory reporting agents [7].
+The FinAI Contest 2025 encourages the development of open FinAgents based on the frameworks FinRL [2,3] and FinGPT [4].

 The FinAI Contest 2025 explores and evaluates the capability of machine learning methods in finance, with the following features:
 1. **FinRL-DeepSeek**.
 Generating alpha signals is crucial for making informed trading decisions.
 As individual investors without resources, what if we can ask Warren Buffett for value-investing advice, consult a risk manager to identify red flags in SEC filings, or engage a sentiment analyst to interpret the tone of market news — all timely and on demand.
 AI agents make this possible.
 These LLM-powered agents, such as a Warren Buffett agent, a sentiment analysis agent, and a risk management agent, form a professional investment team to extract actionable signals from financial documents.
 In this contest, we encourage participants to explore LLM-generated signals and integrate them into FinRL for crypto trading.